Personalized learning is an educational approach that aims to customize learning for each student’s strengths, needs, skills, and interests.

 .
 It’s an approach to general education that can work with an

-, response to intervention or other specialized intervention programs.
+, response to intervention, or other specialized intervention programs.

-accommodations, supports and accessible learning strategies need to be essential parts of personalized learning.
+, supports, and accessible learning strategies need to be essential parts of personalized learning.
 If done well, all students will be more engaged in their learning.
 And struggling students will get help sooner.
 If not done well, students with disabilities could fall further behind.

 No two schools using personalized learning will look exactly the same.
-But here are four widely used models schools follow.
+But here are four widely used models that schools follow.
 Each of these models sets high expectations for all students and aligns their learning to a set of rigorous standards.

 1. Schools that use learner profiles.
 This type of school keeps an up-to-date record that provides a deep understanding of each student’s individual strengths, needs, motivations, progress and goals.
 These profiles are updated far more often than a standard report card.
 And these detailed updates help teachers make decisions to positively impact student learning.

 A learner profile also helps students keep track of their own progress.
-It gives the teacher, the student and, in many schools, the parent a way to know if they need to change a learning method or make changes to goals—before the student does poorly or fails.
+It gives the teacher, the student and, in many schools, the parent a way to know if they need to change a learning method or make changes to goals — before the student does poorly or fails.

 Each student’s schedule is unique.
 But it’s likely to include several learning methods.
-(These are often called “modalities.”)
+(These are often called modalities.)
 The mix might include project-based learning with a small group of peers, independent work on certain skills or complex tasks, and one-on-one tutoring with a teacher.